l07p/Jenkins/readme.md

 ## python

-first of all, install pip
+first of all, install pip.
+Install it as root, it works for all other users include jenkins

 ``sudo apt update``